 It might seem simple, but it is very effective.
 There’s a good reason that all of the big names like Coca Cola, Starbucks, and McDonald’s, all add a festive sparkle to their branding over the Christmas period—it works.

 Getting customers in the spirit is a great way to make them feel good about your products and inspire them to buy.
+This is the magic of Christmas shopping online.

 Create a sense of urgency